MPH students are part of the vibrant University of Illinois campus and surrounding community.

 - Student Organizations: Public Health Professionals is the MPH student organization.
 This student-led group hosts community service and social activities throughout the year.
 In addition, Illinois has more than 1,500 registered student organizations (RSOs), making it easy to find friends with shared interests.

 - Diversity & Inclusion: Diversity is a hallmark of Illinois, from its origins in creating the first campus accessible to students with disabilities to now enrolling students representing more than 45 countries.
 The campus has been awarded the Higher Education Excellence in Diversity award 4 times.
-Cultural houses, the Disability Resources & Educational Services program, International Student & Scholar Services, and Women’s Resource Center all offer programming and services to support students and a wide range of family composition.
+Cultural houses, the Disability Resources & Educational Services program, International Student & Scholar Services, International Education, Parenting resources, and Women’s Resource Center all offer programming and services to support students and a wide range of family composition.

 - Activities: Popular events in town include Illini athletic events, farmers’ markets, concerts in the parks, trivia nights, yoga in the sculpture garden, music festivals, and more.

-- Housing: Housing is affordable here, with average rent for a 1-bedroom apartment from $350-$700.
+- Housing: Housing is affordable here, with average rent ranging from $350-$800.
 Housing options range from brand new studio apartments to homes in historic neighborhoods.
 Most apartments in town are furnished, which makes moving here even easier.
 Since this is a college town, there are many opportunities for students who want to find a roommate or live in a shared house.
 You can find more information on University and off-campus housing here.

 - Weather: C-U experiences 4 seasons.
 Fall is filled with beautiful tress and fun times at the local pumpkin patch and apple orchard, and the winter brings light snow.
 Spring is filled with flowers in bloom, and summer is time to enjoy the many outdoor events and cool off in the pools and lakes.